DJ-MrJay/Capstone-1/README.md

 ## Credits

-A special thanks to [Cindy Shin in Behance](https://www.behance.net/adagio07) for original design idea.
+A special thanks to [Cindy Shin in Behance](https://www.behance.net/adagio07) for the original design idea.

 ## License

-This project is [Creative Commons](./LICENSE.md) licensed.
+This project is [Creative Commons](./LICENSE) licensed.